-Prakriti Foundation in association with Amethyst and Roli Books is delighted to invite you to the launch of the book ‘Pukka Indian’ written by Jahnvi Lakhota Nandan.
+Prakriti Foundation in association with Amethyst and Roli Books was delighted to the launch the book ‘Pukka Indian’ written by Jahnvi Lakhota Nandan.

 Date: Tuesday, 1 May 2018

 Venue: The Folly, Amethyst